grantseltzer/blog/content/recipes/miami-rolls.md

 - While it rises to double in size, caramelize a large yellow onion:

-    - Chop onion into tiny strips and cook low and slow in olive oil until transluecent.
+    - Dice onions and cook low and slow in a tablespoon of olive oil until transluecent.

-    - Allow to cool
+    - Allow to cool.

-- Break up the dough into individual balls that are 80g each.
+- Break up the dough into individual balls that are 60g each.

 - Individually flatten each piece to an oblong shape, about eighth of an inch thick.
 Place a spoonful of caramelized onions across the center.
 Fold the long ends into one another so they just overlap.
 Fold up the other individual sides to seal the onions in.
 The assembled miami roll should be a small rectangle a little smaller than your closed fist.

 - Arrange the miami rolls so they have about a half an inch of space between them on a parchment paper lined cookie sheet.
-It is desirable for them to fuse together a little bit when rising/baking.
+It is desirable for them to fuse together a bit when rising/baking.

 - Egg wash the top and sides of all of the rolls.